Home Compare ADSK vs INTU

 Autodesk vs Intuit: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Intuit carrying a narrow edge on growth.
-Autodesk still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Autodesk carrying a narrow edge on profitability.
+Intuit still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON